unknownrpa/Astra-docs/astro-studio/gettingstarted.md

 ![](<../.gitbook/assets/Getting_Started_3.png>)

 Project panel helps you navigate the project and its components: libraries, folders and files.
-In our first project we only one Main.ltw sequence file.
+In our first project we have one Main.ltw sequence file.

 ![](<../.gitbook/assets/Project_Panel.png>)